etienne0x7C1/esp32-toolkit-lib/README.md

     mkdir src && ln -s ../lib/esp32-toolkit-lib/examples/firmware-main.cpp src/main.cpp
 ```

-Note: A custom firmware available in examples, can be built by linking main.cpp to the chosen firmware source file.

 # Usage
 ## First time

-- If running local you'll need an installation of platformIO available on the machine.
+- If using local dev env, you'll need an installation of platformIO available on the machine.

 - Once workspace setup done with one of the previous method, customize wifi settings: